On Bayesian Mechanics: A Physics of and by Beliefs: The free energy principle and Bayesian mechanics: an overview

 where $Q(x)$ is a skew-symmetric matrix, $Q(x) = -Q(x)^\textsf{T}$, $\Gamma(x)$ is positive semidefinite matrix, $J(x)$ is a potential function and $\grad$ denotes the gradient operator. $\Lambda(x)$ is a term of the form

 where $i$ is used to index the variables in $x$. $\Lambda(x)$ contains the sum of the partial derivatives of each entry in both $Q(x)$ and $\Gamma(x)$.
-It has been introduced as the ``housekeeping" or correction term in the FEP literature. \cite{Friston2021a, friston2022free}. \item The potential function $J(x)$ in \eqref{decomp-eq} equals the surprisal; that is, $J(x) = -\log p(x)$, where $p(x)$ is the NESS density satisfying \eqref{eq:dependencies} \cite{Friston2021a,DaCosta2021}. \end{enumerate}
+It has been introduced as the ``housekeeping" or correction term in the FEP literature \cite{Friston2021a, friston2022free}. \item The potential function $J(x)$ in \eqref{decomp-eq} equals the surprisal; that is, $J(x) = -\log p(x)$, where $p(x)$ is the NESS density satisfying \eqref{eq:dependencies} \cite{Friston2021a,DaCosta2021}. \end{enumerate}

 The NESS assumption is interesting in particular systems because it allows us to say something very fundamental and informative about the kinds of flows that one finds in such systems.
-In these formulations, the NESS density functions as a \textit{potential function} of a Lagrangian for the system's dynamics \cite{Friston2022}.
+In these formulations, the NESS density functions as a \textit{potential function} of a Lagrangian for the system's dynamics \cite{friston2022free}.

 Crucially under the FEP, the surprisal, defined in the third point of the above definition of the NESS density, can be cast as the \textit{ontological potential} of a system (when it exists).
+We define an ontological potential as an abstract potential that induces an attractor for the dynamics of some system.
+It is ontological in the sense that it characterises \textit{what it is to be} the kind of system being considered.
+This is simply because the system is attracted to sets of states or paths that are characteristic the kind of system that it is, by definition (since they are attractor regions of that system).

+An ontological potential can also be written as a set of constraints on what constitutes a system-like state.
 Indeed, as we will see later, for the maximum entropy solution to an inference problem, the log-probability is equal to the constraints on the particular system\textemdash so it is also a potential in the literal sense of constraining the particular system to visit a set of characteristic states.
 That is, mathematically, we can think of the surprisal as a potential, analogous to a gravitational or electromagnetic potential, the gradients of which allow us to specify the forces to which the particular system is subject.
 These determine its evolution in state space, as well as in the conjugate belief space.
 (Correspondingly, the log-probability of a probability density constrained to weight states in a certain way reproduces that weight, i.e., that

 We will explore this further in the notion of an ontological \textit{constraint}, which is dual to the notion of an ontological potential, and introduced in Section \ref{sec:maxent}.)